Skip to main content

 * This function sends the contents of the provided frame buffer to the display device

 * for rendering.
-It checks if the device is open and if the flush interface is available.
+It checks if the device is powered on and if the flush interface is available.

 *